Illini and Hurricanes to square off at 7:40 CT with Sweet 16 trip on the line

 Photos from Men's Basketball's Orange and Blue Scrimmage on Oct.
 22, 2012, at Assembly Hall. (photos by Cary Frye)

-Paris Parham is in second season as an assistant coach on John Groce's Fighting Illini staff.
+Paris Parham is entering his third season as an assistant coach on John Groce's Fighting Illini staff.
 The Chicago native is an 18-year veteran of the coaching profession.

 Parham came to Illinois after five years as an assistant at Illinois State.
 ISU won 104 games during Parham's tenure on former head coach Tim Jankovich's staff.
 The Redbirds recorded four 20-plus win seasons in five years, advancing to the NIT four times and the Missouri Valley Tournament championship game three times.